cheatsnake/backend-cheats/README.md

         SETEX key 1000 "value" # consolidation of commands SET and EXPIRE
         ```
     -   Transactions
         > `MULTI` — start recording commands for the transaction. <br> `EXEC` — execute the recorded commands. <br> `DISCARD` — delete all recorded commands. <br> `WATCH` — command that provides execution only if other clients have not changed the value of the variable.
-Otherwise EXEC will not execute the written commands.
+Otherwise, EXEC will not execute the written commands.

 <details>
     <summary>🔗 <b>References</b></summary>